FREQUENTLY ASKED QUESTIONS

 Q. Should my references be academic or from an employer?

 A. You must have three reference forms submitted on your behalf.
 References should be prepared by a professor with whom you have studied or researched in your proposed field of study that can confirm your academic and personal qualities.
 Alternatively, a reference may be someone that has supervised you in work related to your proposed field of study.
 Reference forms should not be prepared by persons related to you or by personal friends.
 At least one academic and one professional or work-related reference should be included among your three references.
-All three reference forms must be submitted by your referees through the online Embark System ahead of the application deadline.
+All three reference forms must be submitted by your referees through the online Slate System ahead of the application deadline.

 Q. What can I do if I am unable to submit my application electronically?